 - Will not provide the same satisfied feeling as real food.
 Eating solid foods, instead of drinking liquid foods, can make you feel fuller for longer.
 So drinking protein shakes may lead you to eat more.

 If you are wondering how to figure out how much protein you need.
 You can find out here.
-If you want to know which protein is best for you, when is best to take it and how to consume it, check out my blog post 'Which protein powder is best for me?'.

 What is it?